Macrometacorp/docs/docs/photoniq/vwrs/vwrs-metrics.md

 You can retrieve metrics using the following endpoints:

-- [Get Metrics for a Domain](https://www.macrometa.com/docs/apiVwrs#/operations/getMetrics) - Retrieve the metrics for a specific domain.
+- [Get Metrics for a Waiting Room](https://www.macrometa.com/docs/apiVwrs#/operations/getMetrics) - Retrieve the metrics for a specific waiting room.
 Set start and end times to get metrics for a specific time period.
-To get the domain key, use the [Get Information for All Domains](https://www.macrometa.com/docs/apiVwrs#/operations/getDomainUsingQueryParams) endpoint.
+To get the waiting room key, use the [Get Information for All Waiting Rooms](https://www.macrometa.com/docs/apiVwrs#/operations/getWaitingRoomUsingQueryParams) endpoint.
-- [Get All Metrics](https://www.macrometa.com/docs/apiVwrs#/operations/filterMetricsByDate) - Retrieve metrics for all domains.
+- [Get All Metrics](https://www.macrometa.com/docs/apiVwrs#/operations/filterMetricsByDate) - Retrieve metrics for all waiting rooms.
 Set start and end times to get metrics for a specific time period.

 ## Available Metrics

 The metrics response body includes the following properties:

 - **avg_waiting_time**: The average time users spend in the virtual waiting room before being granted access to the origin service (in milliseconds).
-- **domain_key**: The domain key.
+- **waitingroom_key**: The waiting room key.
 - **duplicate_request_rate**: The percentage of duplicate requests detected and managed by the virtual waiting room service.
 - **origin_key**: The origin key.
 - **peak_queue_length**: The highest number of users in the queue during a specific period.